Course Request Guide for New Students

 History and Social Science

-Students have three options for U.S. History: U.S. History (HIS300); American Studies (IDH309); or Honors U.S. History (HIS309).
-Students who have already taken a full-year U.S. History course that includes a significant research paper experience may be permitted to request one of the 400-level history electives.
-Alternates are only needed when requesting IDH309 or HIS309.
-Students requesting IDH309 must also request IDE309, the English corequisite course.
+Students have three options for U.S. History: U.S. History (HIS300); American Studies (HIS319); or Honors U.S. History (HIS309).
+Students who have already taken a full-year U.S. History course will request one of the 200- or 400-level history electives.
+Alternates are only needed when requesting HIS319.
+Students requesting HIS319 must also request ENG320, the English co-requisite course.

 Visual and Performing Arts

 The entire arts curriculum, including AP courses and other one-term, two-term, and year-long courses, is available.
-Some arts courses can be taken as either a fifth, graded course or a sixth course, pass/fail.
-They will be labeled with (p/f) in the course title.
-Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every two- or three-term pass/fail course completed, e.g. Chamber Music or Foundations of Acting taken pass/fail completes one term of the arts requirement.
-One-term pass/fail courses do not fulfill the graduation requirement.
+Some performing arts courses can be taken either as a fifth graded course, or as a sixth course pass/fail.
+Courses that can be taken pass/fail will be labeled with (p/f) in the course title.
+Pass/fail arts courses do fulfill the arts requirement at one term fulfilled for every pass/fail course completed, e.g. Chamber Music or Acting Techniques taken pass/fail completes one term of the arts requirement.

 Philosophy and Religious Studies

-11th graders may take any Phil/Rel course except Ethics.
+11th graders may take any 400-level philosophy or religious studies course.

 12th Graders